klaasnicolaas/github-config/README.md

 ## Why?

 If you have a lot of repositories, a small adjustment becomes a huge job to update this everywhere.
-This process is partly automated with this approach and in the end you only have work on merging the pull requests, created by [Repo File Sync].
+This process is partly automated with this approach and in the end you only have work on merging the pull requests.

 ## How it works